 Mechanical Puzzles Addiction

-Getting really addicted to mechanical puzzles recently.
-Here I make a brief review of each type of puzzles I’ve played.
+Getting addicted to mechanical puzzles recently.
+Here is a brief review of each type of puzzles I’ve played.

 Below is a picture of all puzzles I’ve printed/bought so far.